Cyclic Group

 If a group is cyclic, then it is abelian.

-Prop Any group with prime order is cyclic.
-Proof See proof.
+A group of prime order is cyclic.

-A product of two finite cyclic groups with coprime orders is cyclic. i.e.
+A product of two finite cyclic groups with coprime orders is cyclic. i.e.,

 The Structure Theorem for Finite Abelian Groups